botpress/botpress/docs/guide/docs/recipes/hitl.md

 ---
 id: hitl
-title: HITL (Human-in-the-loop)
+title: !!HITL (Human-in-the-loop)
 ---

 Botpress allows you to build a powerful tool for autonomous communication with your users.
 However there may be cases where it is difficult or very resource-consuming to implement a conversation flow within the bot.
 At this point you may consider having a human take over the conversation and continue to communicate with your user.

-The [Human-in-the-Loop (@botpress/hitl)](https://github.com/botpress/botpress/tree/master/packages/functionals/botpress-hitl) module allows you to do just that!
+The [Human-in-the-Loop (hitl)](https://github.com/botpress/botpress/tree/master/modules/hitl) module allows you to do just that!

 Human-in-the-Loop is currently supported on `channel-web` and `channel-messenger`.

-Once you have this module installed (`npm install --save @botpress/hitl`) you will be able to:
+Once you have this module installed, you will be able to:

 1. Pause a user's conversation with the bot
 2. Alert your agents that a conversation requires attention